-Other bus types.
-Other serial bus types, such as RS232, LIN, I2C, FlexRay, and so on, are available as purchasable options.
+Other serial bus types are available as purchasable options.
 Once purchased and installed, the new bus types are shown in the Bus Type menu.
-The serial bus options also add corresponding bus capabilities to the Trigger and Search menus.
+The serial bus options also add corresponding bus trigger capabilities (when supported) to the Trigger menu.
+See the Bus configuration menu on page 271 for links to all serial bus configuration menus.